Sweet Tasting Pear is Good for Home Gardens

 Pineapple pear tree care includes a regular watering schedule and regular fertilizing especially when they are young trees.
 A slow release fertilizer at the top of the root ball will greatly benefit the Pineapple fruit tree.
 Apply fertilizer annually in the spring.

 Apply a thick layer of mulch around the base of the tree.
-Make sure it is low enough not to touch the graft union as to provide proper air circulation.
+Make sure it is low enough not to touch the graft union to provide proper air circulation.
 Make sure it is well drained soil but should stay moist.

 Prune pear trees only to maintain desired size and shape, as well as to cut back any dead or crossed branches.